 One big positive of starting a new career in the skilled trades as an adult is happiness.
 Maybe you’re old enough now to know ‘I should have been a carpenter’ or ‘I should have been a mechanic’.
 It’s never too late to do what makes you happy.

 Other positives about choosing a career in the skilled trades are the higher than average median annual wages and job security these jobs offer.
-The median annual wage for all construction jobs was $48,610 in May 2020, that’s more than the median annual wage of all occupations by close to $7,500 per year.
+The average annual wage for all construction jobs was $44,130 in May 2021, according to the Bureau of Labor Statistics.

 In these situations, you may start near the bottom of the skilled trade career ladder, but you’ll be working and learning at the same time, helping you beat the learning curve faster.
-And with apprenticeship and other on the job training programs paying an average of $15 an hour, some folks may find they’re making as much or more than their last job even during the training period.
+The good news is that apprenticeships are paid.
+Once you're past the apprenticeship process, you may find that you make as much, or more, than your last job.